 Sadly, this condition is not unique to Hauwa, as a number of women in our society suffer this from time to time.
 In most cases, the pain is obvious to the people around them and family and friends may be at loss for what to do and how to help.

-Thus, there is a need for everyone to have information on how to handle this situation.
-It takes a great toll on the emotional and mental health status of an affected woman.
+Therefore, everyone needs to have information on how to handle this situation as it takes a great toll on the emotional and mental health status of an affected woman.

 Fortunately, a diagnosis of Ectopic Pregnancy is not a death sentence if discovered on time.
 With one tube and ovary you will still go on to have pregnancies in future .